varunUk09/EarthStore/README.md

-👉[EarthStore](https://earthstorev1.netlify.app/) is an E-commerce site built with React.js User can Add,Remove,Update cart items
+👉[EarthStore](https://earthstorev1.netlify.app/) is a shopping cart application developed using React js.
+User can seamlessly add , delete and update products in their cart.

 Technologies used:
 React Js